invokable/laravel-slim/README.md

 - PHP >= 8.2
 - Laravel >= 11.0

-Only new projects with Laravel 11 or later.(No starter kit)
+Only new projects with Laravel 11 or later.(No starter kit, No API)

 ## Installation